Supersymmetric Derived Stacks: Bi-graded derived algebraic stacks

 \subsection{Truncations}

-Define $\Xd \in \Sd$ to be $n$-truncated if it is component-wise $n$-truncated. $x \in \Ho(\Md)$ is said to be $n$-truncated if it is so component-wise.
-Then define $\pi_{\leq n}$-equivalences as in \cite{TV1}.
-There is a model structure on $\sPrZtwo(M)$ called the $n$-truncated graded local projective model structure for which equivalences are graded $\pi_{\leq n}$-equivalences, cofibrations are cofibrations for the graded projective model structure on $\Mhat$.
-That we have such a model structure follows directly for the same result in the ungraded case proved in \cite{TV1}, since we can work component-wise.
-This model category is denoted $M_{\leq n }^{\tilde \, , \, et}$, and can be seen as a substitute for working with compactified theories in Theoretical Physics.
-We also have as a Corollary that this model category can be obtained as the left Bousfield localization of $\Mtet$ with respect to $\{ \Delta \partial \Delta^i \oT \uh_{x} \rarr \Delta \Delta^i \oT \uh_x, i>n, x \in M \}$.
+Define $X \in \Sstdot$ to be $n$-truncated if it is entry-wise $n$-truncated. $x \in \Ho(M_{*\cDot})$ is said to be $n$-truncated if it is so entry-wise.
+Then define $\pi_{\leq n}$-equivalences as in \cite{TV}.
+There is a model structure on $\sPrZtwosqu(M)$ called the $n$-truncated bi-graded local projective model structure for which equivalences are bi-graded $\pi_{\leq n}$-equivalences, cofibrations are cofibrations for the bi-graded projective model structure on $\Mhat$.
+That we have such a model structure follows directly for the same result in the ungraded case proved in \cite{TV}, since we can work entry-wise.
+This model category is denoted $M_{\leq n }^{\sim \, , \, \tet}$, and can be seen as a substitute for working with compactified theories in Theoretical Physics.
+We also have as a Corollary that this model category can be obtained as the left Bousfield localization of $\Mtet$ with respect to $\{ \partial \Delta^i \oT \uh_{x} \rarr \Delta^i \oT \uh_x, i>n, x \in M \}$.